Titoutee/SOSim/README.md

 # SOSim (StackOverflow Sim)

-### SOS, I needed simulated paging-based allocation machinery for playing with different buffer-overflow attack patterns in my "TIPE"'s context!
+## SOS, I needed simulated paging-based allocation machinery for playing with different buffer-overflow attack patterns in my "TIPE"'s context!

-This repo is officially supposed to be extracted from the paging-based mem-alloc mechanisms taken out of my recent operating system project [BurritOS](https://github.com/Titoutee/BurritOS), which was entirely designed following [Oppermann's Article on Writing an OS in Rust](https://os.phil-opp.com/), unlike being implemented as a virtual machine rather than a `no_std` micro-kernel.
+### Motivation

 It exists for the sake of next year's competitive oral exam, for which I chose to opt for the **presentation, demonstration and solving of buffer-overflow related issues**.
 Thus, beyond its name, **it will indeed not focus strictly on s-o attacks, but on more general-class b-o exploits**.

 *I follow here the premature, and maybe erroneous hypothesis that jury members will accept Rustlang as the basis stone of my demonstration.*

-### Motivation

 The whole point of my simulator is however to keep things simple: I just need a support for demonstrating the witty and egregious impacts of buffer-overflow attacks in a user-friendly way.
 Given that the jury will strictly see code snippets, **the focus is neither on time and memory efficiency, nor on writing beauty.**